davidan1981/erlen/README.md

 A validation block can be specified to perform an attribute-specific validation (as opposed to schema-wide validation).

+Note that validation is not completely portable.
+So keep in mind that custom validations may not be strictly enforced in other platforms.

 ### Validation

 A schema can have zero or more custom validation code.
 Each validation is